puzzo-dev/strapi-sitemap-generator/README.md

 ## Overview

-This is the official website of I-Varse Limited, a digital technology company providing services including web development, mobile app development, cloud infrastructure, and more.
+This is the official website of I-Varse Technologies, a digital technology company providing services including web development, mobile app development, cloud infrastructure, and more.
 The website features a modern design with responsive layouts, animations, multilingual support, and integration with backend services.

 ## Features